 Ariane is an international leader in the field of structural heart disease.
 She is the only Canadian to serve on the Epidemiology and Prevention Council of the American Heart Association, and is president of the Canadian Adult Congenital Heart Network.
 She also led the creation of the Quebec congenital heart disease database, one of the largest of its kind worldwide.
 We are so fortunate to have Ariane’s extensive knowledge and expertise on this council.

-Shelagh Ross, community co-chair: Shelagh Ross was born in the early 1960s with tetralogy of Fallot, one of the most common congenital heart defects.
-She underwent heart surgeries at ages 2 and 8, and again in 1995 to have her pulmonary valve replaced.
+Ms. Shelagh Ross, community co-chair: Shelagh Ross was born with tetralogy of Fallot, one of the most common congenital heart defects, that led to two open heart surgeries by the time she was 8 years old.
+Over 20 years later Shelagh underwent surgery again to replace her pulmonary valve.

 Shelagh helped to form and lead the Canadian Congenital Heart Alliance (CCHA), with the goal of improving quality of life and health outcomes for people with congenital heart defects.
 CCHA earned recognition and respect from families and healthcare professionals worldwide, in large part due to Shelagh’s determination, success at relationship-building and hard work — skills she brings to the Heart & Stroke structural heart disease council.